kambasht/Analyzing-Starbucks-Customer-Transaction/README.md

 Starbucks offers rewards programs for customers on its mobile app.
 Concerted efforts in providing marketing and promotional offers to subscribers allows them to engage existing subscribers and provide a platform to attract potential customers.

-Based on transactions with customers in the past, Starbucks can help analyze the data and serve potential customers with offer recommendations.
-Predictive modeling can help us predict which section of customers can be more likely to complete offers
+Based on transactions with customers in the past, we can help analyze this data and serve potential customers with offer recommendations.
+Predictive modeling can help us predict which section of customers can be more likely to complete offers.

+Our task will be to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type

 ## Project Tasks